 8mR World Cup in Turku 2025

-The premier yachting event in Finland in 2025 is the 8mR World Cup in Turku.
-The World Cup is a week-long event where 8 meter yachts from all over the world compete for the title(s) on the waters of Airisto, just south of Turku.
-This post is intended as an introduction and backgrounder on 8 meter yachts and the 2025 World Cup and will be updated with race info as we get closer to the event August 2-9, 2025.
+The premier yachting event in Finland in 2025 was the 8mR World Cup in Turku.
+The World Cup is a week-long event where 8 meter yachts from all over the world compete for the title(s) and the 2025 location was on the waters of Airisto, just south of Turku.
+This post is an introduction to and backgrounder on 8 meter yachts and their preparations for the 2025 World Cup.
+You can also check the results and relive the races.

 8mR World Cup in Turku 2025